zachary-reyes/blockchain-developer-bootcamp-final-project/README.md

 # blockchain-developer-bootcamp-final-project

-    I am still very new to this space and this idea ma evolve but for now...
+    I am still very new to this space and this idea may evolve but for now...

 ## Final Project Proposal: In-Game Exclusive NFTs